 I notice two kinds:

-So can we say that we can move it out of the way?
+You will not be doing this.
 You are not going to deprive your body of the necessary nutrients.

 - Thought: I don’t want to feel deprived